 Find out more about what we offer and if it’s right for you.

 Our apprenticeship programme

-We currently have over 40 apprentices at various sites around the UK, working across three disciplines:
+We currently have over 40 apprentices at various sites around the UK, working across four disciplines:

 The three-year apprenticeship consists of:

 - First year: Classroom-based learning at International Centre for Aviation Training (ICAT).
 Accommodation is provided during this time.

 - Second and third year: Either commercial or defence aircraft engineering at MOD Boscombe Down, RAF Odiham or London Gatwick.

 Working with the AMRC in Sheffield, apprentices in aircraft fabrication become fully qualified machinists, producing actuation parts for commercial aircraft at our Boeing Sheffield factory.